It's basically bourbon on ice, but oh so tasty if done right.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 I’ve always liked the idea of a mint julep ever since I read Hunter Thompson and his exploits at the Kentucky Derby, but had never actually tasted one.
 Basically it’s bourbon on ice with some mint and sugar for extra flavor, but there’s a whole process involved, and to me that’s what makes a good cocktail.
 As with all great cocktails, it starts with high quality liquor; bourbon in this case.
 I have a lot of friends who are bourbon purists (some would call them snobs) who sneer at the thought of adding anything but ice to a good bourbon, and there’s something to that, but if you wanna try something special it’s best to start with something good.
 I must confess I don’t know my bourbons very well, but I did some research and read about some of the different types of bourbon, and discovered a type called “cask strength” which is essentially bourbon that is taken directly out of the cask, which means that the alcohol strength is higher, but not consistent from cask to cask.
-The typical booze bottling process involves blending a shitload of casks together and diluting the mixture with water to get a consistent alcohol-by-volume (abv) strength which provides an easier mass production model.
+The typical booze bottling process involves blending a shitload of casks together and diluting the mixture with water to get a consistent ABV (alcohol-by-volume) strength which provides an easier mass production model.
 That means a mass produced product for the masses with less alcohol, and who the hell wants to drink that?!?
 Not me!

 So I went on a hunt to find some cask strength bourbon, and lo and behold I found that Maker’s Mark had a tiny batch of cask strength bourbon with individualized labels showing the higher than usual ABV of 56.6 or 103.2 proof available in one of my 5 favorite local liquor stores:

-Now when you add lots of shaved or crushed ice to this bourbon, which is essential to a good mint julep, you won’t water down the flavor!
+Now when you add lots of shaved or crushed ice to this bourbon, which is essential to a good mint julep, you won’t water down the flavor as much!
 Duhhh!
 Of course there are many other better (and stronger) bourbons out there, and I’ve had a few that I liked such as Woodford Reserve (which is the official bourbon of the Kentucky Derby), Basil Hayden’s and (surprisingly) Four Roses, but you should pick your favorite and remember that the stronger, the better.

 The other important factor is the pewter cup.
-The whole point about it is to let the sides stay frosty and cold, and you can read about that and the other finer etiquette points if you want to, or you can be a hasty Yankee like me and just pour it into any old glass and suck it down quick before it warms up.
+The whole point about it is to let the sides stay frosty and cold, and you can read about that and the other finer etiquette points if you want to, or you can be a hasty Yankee like me and just pour it on the rocks into any old glass and suck it down quick before it warms up.
 So here’s the recipe:

 2-3 oz. bourbon (good and strong!)